 Joe spent 33 seasons as head athletic trainer in the NBA.
 After spending one season with the Bull in 1967, Proski joined the Phoenix Suns in 1968, retiring after the 1999-2000 season.
 Proski, known as “magic fingers”, has received numerous honors, including NBA Athletic Trainer of the Year in 1988, and Arizona’s Sports Personality of the Year.
 Proski served as head athletic trainer in four All-Star games (1971, ’75, ’85 and ’95) and was the first winner of the 30-year Award by the National Basketball Trainer’s Association (NBTA).
 In 2001, Proski was inducted into the Suns Ring of Honor, making him the only non-player in the NBA to receive this type of honor.

 A bobsledder since 2004, Curt Tomasevicz has earned a reputation as one of the most powerful push athletes in the world.
 His four-man team placed sixth at the 2006 Winter Olympics, and three years later won the gold medal at the 2009 World Championships.
 In 2010, he helped power the United States four-man squad to a gold medal at the Winter Olympics – the first U.S. Olympic gold medal in bobsledding since 1968.
-Since winning the gold medal the team has not slowed down, winning another gold medal at the 2012 World Championships.
-Tomasevicz holds both a bachelor and masters of Science degree in electrical engineering and was named Academic All Big 12 while playing football at Nebraska.
+Since winning the gold medal the team has not slowed down, winning another gold medal at the 2012 World Championships and a bronze medal at the 2013 World Championships.
+Tomasevicz holds both a Bachelor and Masters of Science degree in electrical engineering and was named Academic All Big 12 while playing football at Nebraska.